-It’s perfectly possible to make money from the Football Index, though there is a certain degree of luck involved.
+It’s perfectly possible to make money from Football Index, though there is a certain degree of luck involved.
 People who are invested in football already may be able to make safe assumptions and turn over a regular income from just a few days’ betting.
 Some users may prefer to hunt down dividends on match day, while others will prefer to see where players are ranked based on media profile.
-There are plenty of opportunities for you to win both ways, which can make the site an intriguing alternative to simple bookmaking and betting.
+There are plenty of opportunities for you to make money from football index, which can make the site an intriguing alternative to simple bookmaking and betting.

 How Much Can You Make?